leanix/release-docker-image-action/README.md

   path: docker/    # Optional, path to a folder containing a Dockerfile, by default . is used
 ```

+This action requires that you also use the "leanix/secrets-action@master".

 # Details

 The action will use *git tags* to manage a version that is used to tag the docker image.
 It will search for tags called "VERSION-<BRANCH>-<NUMBER>" on the current branch, where <BRANCH> is the name of the branch and <NUMBER> is a version.
 If it does not find one, it will start with version 1.